How I ended up in the South Pacific

 I also have sales from the Real Estate listings; these also are the vehicle for the advertising.

 There are countless other ways to make money with a website: create your own e-goods to sell, sell other people's products for a commission, (which is what the real estate listings are) get paid for leads and referrals and more.
-SBI shows you how to do all that.
+Solo Build It shows you how to do all that.

-You can get some more ideas from what other SBI’ers are doing.
+You can get some more ideas from what other Solo Build It’ers are doing.
 Just have a look at the case studies.

 I have people asking me how I got started into my ‘business’ and how they wish they could do something like what I am doing – operate from home, no peak hour traffic to and from the ‘work place’, how to escape the 9-5 rat race and gridlock ,how can they spend more time with the family, or recreation.
 Well you can – you can do exactly what I have done, and it is completely risk free – full money back guarantee.
 Start off slowly, do it part time, and when the time is right, then move over from your current employment to full time on your site when it is financially viable.